SGX Nifty down 27 points: Asian markets, dollar movement, Q3 earnings, FPI flows & more

-Domestic stock indices are set for a muted opening on Friday amid mixed global cues.
-Asian peers were mostly down.
-US stocks settled mostly higher on Friday.
-Adani Group stocks are likely to remain at focus after wiping out over Rs 10 lakh crore market value.
+Domestic stock indices are set to open on mildly lower on Monday.
+Asian peers were mostly down and US stocks settled mostly lower on Friday.
+Q3 earnings and Adani Group stocks are likely to remain at focus after wiping out over Rs 10 lakh crore market value.
 Here's what you should know before the opening bell:

 Nifty outlook